kallyas/SubTrackr/README.md

 # SubTrackr

-A comprehensive subscription tracking app for iOS that helps you manage and monitor all your recurring subscriptions with CloudKit sync and comprehensive currency support.
+A modern, native iOS subscription tracking app that helps you manage and monitor all your recurring subscriptions with CloudKit sync, iOS widgets, and comprehensive currency support.

 ## Features